2134 Pre-AIA 35 U.S.C. 102(c) [R-10.2019]

 III.
 DELAY IN REAPPLYING FOR PATENT AFTER ABANDONMENT OF PREVIOUS PATENT APPLICATION

-Where there is no evidence of expressed intent or conduct by inventor to abandon his invention, delay in reapplying for patent after abandonment of a previous application does not constitute abandonment under pre-AIA 35 U.S.C.
+Where there is no evidence of expressed intent or conduct by inventor to abandon the invention, delay in reapplying for patent after abandonment of a previous application does not constitute abandonment under pre-AIA 35 U.S.C.
 102(c).
 Petersen v.
 Fee Int’l, Ltd., 381 F. Supp.
 1071, 182 USPQ 264 (W.D.
 Okla.
 1974).

 IV.
 DISCLOSURE WITHOUT CLAIMING IN A PRIOR ISSUED PATENT